Hide My IP

-The reasons why you might want to mask your IP address may include: Hiding your geographical location, preventing Web tracking, avoiding a digital footprint, or bypassing any content filters, bans, or blacklisting.
+The reasons why you might want to mask your IP address may include: To hide your geographical location, prevent Web tracking, avoid a digital footprint, or bypass any content filters, bans, or blacklists.

 There are a few ways to hide your IP address…that unique number assigned to the network connection on the computer.